rizkilabs/html-portfolio/README.md

 ## Project Page

-You can view the live project at: GitHub Pages Link
+You can view the live project at: https://rizkilabs.github.io/html-portfolio/

 © 2025 All Rights Reserved.